sathariels/sathariels.github.io/_posts/2023-07-04-jupyter-notebook.md

                 dp[i][j] = i
             else
 ```
-The code creates a table with rows and columns that represent parts of the sequences.
+This code creates a table with rows and columns that represent parts of the sequences.
 Each cell in the table shows how many operations are needed for those parts.
 The code fills in the table by starting from the top left corner and moving right and down.
 It uses simple rules to calculate the values in the table based on the letters at the current positions and the values in the previous cells.
-The final answer is in the bottom right corner of the table.
+The value at dp[i][j] represents the Levenshtein distance between the first i characters of s1 and the first j characters of s2.

 ```lua
 local cost = str1:sub(i, i) ~= str2:sub(j, j) and 1 or 0
                 dp[i][j] = math.min(dp[i - 1][j] + 1, dp[i][j - 1] + 1, dp[i - 1][j - 1] + cost)